 - The inner burr has sharp ridges facing sideways and up

 - The beans are funneled straight down from the hopper into the burrs

 If the beans aren’t funneled directly down, a few things happen.

 - The burrs become unaligned.
 The lower end of the burrs has more beans fall into it, causing the gap between two burr pieces to widen slightly and reducing overall consistency.

 - Some beans are forced through the burrs too quickly.
 Beans ground at the lower end are pushed down by the beans above them with more weight than normal, which causes them to be forced through the burrs a bit more quickly than the others going through the burrs on the upper end.

-These two events, though small, end up hurting your grind uniformity - and these small grind uniformity changes can lead to big flavor changes.
+These two events can end up hurting your grind uniformity - and these small grind uniformity changes can lead to big flavor changes.

 2. Anchor The Grinder To The Counter

 We tend to seek the quickest way to grind coffee.
 One way we do this is by turning the handle with one hand while spinning the body of the grinder in the opposite direction.